elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-were-the-implications-of-apples-transition-to-intel-processors-for-product-performance-and-compatibility.md

 url: /learn/computer-science/questions/what-were-the-implications-of-apples-transition-to-intel-processors-for-product-performance-and-compatibility
 score: -1.0
 related_article1:
-    id: 160525
+    id: 160533
     title: >-
-        How did the design of the Power Mac G4 Cube reflect Apple's hardware innovation strategy?
+        How did Apple's use of keynote presentations influence its branding and advertising strategies?
-    subject: Computer Science
+    subject: Business and Management
-    url: /learn/computer-science/questions/how-did-the-design-of-the-power-mac-g4-cube-reflect-apples-hardware-innovation-strategy
+    url: /learn/business-and-management/questions/how-did-apples-use-of-keynote-presentations-influence-its-branding-and-advertising-strategies
 related_article2:
-    id: 160425
+    id: 160424
     title: >-
-        What were the technological advancements introduced with the iPhone 3G?
+        How did the introduction of the iPhone in 2007 transform the smartphone market?
-    subject: Computer Science
+    subject: History of the World
-    url: /learn/computer-science/questions/what-were-the-technological-advancements-introduced-with-the-iphone-3g
+    url: /learn/history-of-the-world/questions/how-did-the-introduction-of-the-iphone-in-2007-transform-the-smartphone-market
 related_article3:
-    id: 160520
+    id: 160515
     title: >-
-        What were the major updates introduced in Mac OS X 10.1?
+        What was the significance of Apple's first retail store launch in the early 2000s?
-    subject: Computer Science
+    subject: Business and Management
-    url: /learn/computer-science/questions/what-were-the-major-updates-introduced-in-mac-os-x-101
+    url: /learn/business-and-management/questions/what-was-the-significance-of-apples-first-retail-store-launch-in-the-early-2000s
 related_article4:
-    id: 160597
+    id: 160533
     title: >-
-        What was significant about the introduction of the Power Mac G4 Cube in the early 2000s?
+        How did Apple's use of keynote presentations influence its branding and advertising strategies?
-    subject: Computer Science
+    subject: Business and Management
-    url: /learn/computer-science/questions/what-was-significant-about-the-introduction-of-the-power-mac-g4-cube-in-the-early-2000s
+    url: /learn/business-and-management/questions/how-did-apples-use-of-keynote-presentations-influence-its-branding-and-advertising-strategies
 related_article5:
-    id: 160514
+    id: 160424
     title: >-
-        How did the first beta release of Mac OS X impact Apple's software development?
+        How did the introduction of the iPhone in 2007 transform the smartphone market?
-    subject: Computer Science
+    subject: History of the World
-    url: /learn/computer-science/questions/how-did-the-first-beta-release-of-mac-os-x-impact-apples-software-development
+    url: /learn/history-of-the-world/questions/how-did-the-introduction-of-the-iphone-in-2007-transform-the-smartphone-market
 ---

 &nbsp;